How to Write a Thank You Note: Wording and Examples

 Expression of Gratitude

 Thank you notes should always be short, so get right to the point.
-No need to complicate your gratitude either; a simple "thank you so much for your kind gift," "thanks very much for hosting the fun party last week" will suffice.
+No need to complicate your gratitude either; a simple "thank you so much for your kind gift," or "thanks very much for hosting the fun party last week" will suffice.

 Mention Use or Experience